top of page

 Competitive Foods and Beverages: All foods and beverages sold on school grounds to students outside of reimbursable school meals are considered “competitive foods.”
 Competitive foods include items sold a la carte in the cafeteria, from vending machines, school stores and for in-school fundraisers.
 All competitive foods must comply with the USDA Smart Snacks in Schools Standards as well as all applicable state and federal standards.

-Food as Reward: In order to reinforce nutrition education and establish healthy attitudes toward eating, staff are discouraged from using food as reward or incentive for academic performance or good behavior and food will not be withheld for punishment.
+Food as Reward: In order to reinforce nutrition education and establish healthy attitudes toward eating, staff will not use food as reward or incentive for academic performance or good behavior and food will not be withheld for punishment.

 Classroom Celebrations: Staff may conduct healthy school parties.
-All foods and beverages served as part of classroom activities or celebrations should meet USDA Smart Snack Standards.
-Notices shall be sent to parents/guardians either separately or as part of a school newsletter, reminding them of the necessity of providing healthy treats for students and/or encouraging the use of non-food treats for classroom birthday or award celebrations.
+All foods and beverages served as part of classroom activities or celebrations must meet Smart Snack Standards.
+To ensure all standards are met, staff are encouraged to order food for celebrations through the school nutrition program.
+Notices shall be sent to parents/guardians either separately or as part of a school newsletter, informing them of the wellness policy guidelines.

 Food and Beverage Marketing: School-based marketing of foods and beverages, such as through advertisements in school publications, school buildings, athletic fields, and other areas accessible to students shall support the goals of the wellness policy.

-Fundraising: Student organizations will be encouraged to engage in fundraising projects that are supportive of healthy eating and student wellness.
-If food items are sold they should meet the MSAD 60 nutrition standards.
+Fundraising: Food items shall not be sold during school hours for the purpose of fundraising.
+Student organizations will be encouraged to engage in fundraising projects that are supportive of healthy eating and student wellness.

 Assurance